 New York Life Investments is both a service mark, and the common trade name, of certain investment advisors affiliated with New York Life Insurance Company.
-The Global Market Strategy team is a part of New York Life Investment Management LLC, an indirect wholly owned subsidiary of New York Life Insurance Company.
+The Global Market Strategy team is a part of New York Life Insurance Company.
+The Global Market Strategy team is a part of New York Life Insurance Company.